PFAS & Firefighting Foam Cancer

 By filing a lawsuit, firefighters who have developed cancer as a result of being exposed to firefighting foam may be able to pursue PFAS compensation that can help pay for medical bills, personal expenses, and much more.

-To determine whether or not you may be eligible to file a PFAS cancer lawsuit, contact our team today:
+To determine if you may be eligible to file a PFAS cancer lawsuit, contact our team today:

 Once we hear from you, our team of qualified case managers will determine whether or not you may be eligible for compensation.
 For those who qualify, we will begin working on your case right away.